Ke Wu - MBZUAI MBZUAI

 Email

-• Ph.D in Robotics from the National Institute for Research in Computer Science and Automation, Lille, France, 2023.
+• Ph.D. in robotics, INRIA (National Institute for Research in Computer Science and Automation), Lille, France - November 2023

-• M.E. in Mechanical Engineering, University College Dublin, Ireland, 2019.
+• M.E. in mechanical engineering, University College Dublin, Ireland - September 2019

 • Ke Wu, Gang Zheng: “A comprehensive static modeling methodology via beam theory for compliant mechanisms”, Mechanism and Machine Theory, 2022.